 Later did I realize that I could’ve bought the tickets from Klook.com for cheaper.
 Also, since we’re a partner of Klook, our readers get better prices and the best deals.
 Get your National Gallery tickets from Klook below, hurry up before you miss out on deals!

 Singapore Blog: With my ticket came a map of the Gallery of all levels and a side view.
 The gallery was divided into different sections with their own themes.
 A guide at the entrance advised beginning from level 2.
 So I took the elevator there to the DBS Singapore Gallery.

 With the City Hall’s courtyard, all the floorwise exhibitions were divided into 3 galleries with glass door entrances.
 I walked into Gallery 3 of the DBS Gallery and a staff member walked up and asked, “You already visited Gallery 1 and 2, ah?”

 I said this was my first stop and he replied, “You should’ve started from Gallery 1 as it starts with older artworks and you’d slowly walk into the modern era from there!” he thought a moment and said, “Well, I guess you can go back in time as well.

 I exclaimed, “Thank you!” and kept walking.
-The artists and their works, as the Gallery is revered for, are majorly from Southeast Asia.
-One can tell from the names by their paintings.
+The artists and their works, as the Gallery is revered, are majorly from Southeast Asia.
+One can tell from the names of their paintings.